ducnt0706/DevCLab/README.md

         <li>HA</li>
         <li>HA</li>
     </ul>
-    they said:
+    they will:

-    >MY APP
+    > MY APP
-    >NEW CONVERSION
+    > NEW CONVERSION